How To Remove Valve Guides

 Prop the head on your workbench in a way that it won't move when you smack the driver with the hammer.
 Wearing safety glasses is recommended.

-Note: Cylinder heads do not need to be heated up for valve guide removal.
+Cast iron cylinder heads do not need to be heated up for valve guide removal.
+Aluminum heads need to be heated up slightly.
+A propane torch works nice for this.

-With the right-size hammer, the guide should come out in 15 to 20 strong, steady swings.
+With the right-size hammer, guides usually come out in 10 to 20 strong, steady swings.
 If any of the guides were looser than the others, make a note of it.
 If a guide is "stubborn" and does not move after 15 or 20 smacks, try an air hammer.

 With the old guides removed, measure the I.D. of the guide hole in the head.
 The best way to measure is to use a snap gauge and dial bore gauge or micrometer.